Home Medicines Review

 Home Medicines Review Eligibility

-In order to be eligible for the HMR programme, Service Providers must accept and abide by the 6CPA General Terms and Conditions and the HMR Program Specific Guidelines.
+In order to be eligible for the HMR program, Service Providers must accept and abide by the 6CPA General Terms and Conditions and the HMR Program Rules.
 The Guild must approve an applicant’s request to provide HMR services before the services are provided.

 Approval as a Service Provider must be sought via the 6CPA Registration and Claiming Portal registration process.